 - To insist that organizations in my community have protection policies

 - To help change our culture to be one that protects children and puts them first.

 2. Learn more about the Y’s Child Protection Policies & Practices

 At the Attleboro YMCA, we believe it is our duty and obligation to protect every child who walks through our doors or participates in one of our programs.
-To ensure your child’s safety, our staff must adhere to the Y’s Code of Conduct and Child Protection Policies that includes:
+To ensure your child’s safety, our staff must adhere to the Y’s Code of Conduct and Background Checks & Child Protection Policies that include: